ahlstromcj/seq66/README.md

         *   Improvements made to playlist handling.
 It wasn't displaying the BPM of the next tune.
 Still have issue with the BPM spinbox not causing a file modification.
 Editing the BPM works.
-        *   Improvements to mute-group MIDI control in progress.
+        *   Improvements to mute-group and its MIDI control in progress.
         *   Fixed the daemonization and log-file functionality.
         *   Revisited the recmutex implementation.
     *   Version 0.99.2: